• Skip to Content

 2. A review of student progress – academically and scientifically – along with additional development opportunities should be discussed.

-Challenges in study implementation should be reviewed, and the committee should offer support to help the student overcome the challenge or refine the study as appropriate.
+3. Challenges in study implementation should be reviewed, and the committee should offer support to help the student overcome the challenges or refine the study as appropriate.

 PhD Comprehensive Examination